samuelludwig/elixir-practice/prog_phx_gte1.4_programs/notes/chapter02.md

       - Let's brake these down as simply as possible:

         - `controller`: the beginning of our user experience, the doctor looks over your paperwork and takes note of the "why are you here?" field.
-        - `common_services`: very similar to the `pipelines` layer mentioned above, the doctor performs the routine check-up steps, say 'ahhh...'.
+        - `common_services`: appropriately named- very similar to the `pipelines` layer mentioned above, here the doctor performs the routine check-up steps, say 'ahhh...'.
         - `action`: finally, the thing the user is actually trying to do- make an account, view some data, make a comment, etc, the actual *act* itself happens at this step.
-To complete our doctors office analogy: perhaps you went to the doctors to get a prescription renewed, at this step, the doctor would confirm that you do indeed still need it, and write you the prescription.
+To complete our doctors office analogy: perhaps you went to the doctors to get a prescription renewed, at this step, the doctor would confirm that you do indeed still need it, write you the prescription, and send it over to your pharmacy.

-      - `section on action here`
+      - There is usually a controller for each 'thing' in our program, they could be:

+        - a controller for user-focused tasks, which we'd call `UserController`, and it would handle things surrounding account management.
+        - a controller for tasks related to blog posts, which we could call `PostController`, and it would handle tasks such as updating/editing a post, deleting a post, creating a new post, etc.

+      - There will usually be more than one `action` per `controller`, specifically, each task we want to complete will have an individual action associated with it; if we are looking at our `UserController`, it would likely have:

+        - a `get` action, to get the information of a user.
+        - a `create` action, to create a new user account.
+        - an `update` action, to update a user's information.
+        - a `delete` action, to delete a user's account.

+      - The `action` is important, and it would be worthwhile to give it a closer look.
+If you are used to the MVC development pattern, you will start to see parts of it here.
+Let's crack open our `get` action -the action we would use to show a user-, it might look like:

+        ```
+        > connection
+          |> find_user()
+          |> view()
+          |> template()
+        ```
+        - So, what are these?
+        - `find_user`: we get the user's raw information from our database
+        - `view`: we filter and process that information into something that we can display, done via a combination of HTML and Embedded Elixir (Elixir code that can be immediately evaluated in an HTML file, like JavaScript)
+        - `template`: we render our `view` -which is just converted to raw HTML after it gets loaded- onto a larger HTML file (or *template*).
+          - Where a  `view` just has the code pertaining to the information we're requesting, the `template` has everything else on the web page: header, nav-bar, footer, etc.
+          - A `template` is persistent and doesn't change, it just has holes to put information from the `view` into.